solarZoey/solarZoey/README.md

 - 👋 Hi, I’m @solarZoey
-- 🏳️‍🌈 Pronouns - She / They / It
+- 🏳️‍🌈 Pronouns - she / they / it
-- 🤓 Computer Science Comprehensive | Junior
+- 🤓 Computer Science Comprehensive | Junior | UNK

 <!---
 solarZoey/solarZoey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.